Understanding Domain and Range of Reciprocal Functions: A thorough look

 Identifying the Domain of a Reciprocal Function

 The domain of a function represents all possible input values (x-values) for which the function is defined.
 For the basic reciprocal function, f(x) = 1/x, we encounter a critical restriction: division by zero is undefined.
-Therefore, x cannot be equal to zero.
+So, x cannot be equal to zero.

 The domain of f(x) = 1/x is all real numbers except zero.
 This can be expressed using interval notation as: